ThePrez/Manzan/docs/config/dests.md

 # other properties for <id> here..
 ```
+As well, each section can provide `format` as an optional type.

 ## Available types

-Some types have additional properties that they required.
+Some types have additional properties that they require.

 | id               | Description                     | Required properties                                        | Optional properties   |
 |------------------|---------------------------------|------------------------------------------------------------|                       |